-60. According to another source who was interviewed, Watts used a drug dealer named "Big Shorty" to run drugs at the Ida B. Wells complex.
+63. Watts used a drug dealer named "Big Shorty" to run drugs at the Ida B. Wells complex.
 Big Shorty would sell the drugs, turning profits over to Watts in exchange for Watts's protection.
-According to the source, Watts also used drug dealers as phony informants to obtain illegitimate search warrants and Watts also offered to let arrestees go if they provided him with weapons.
+Watts used drug dealers as phony informants to obtain illegitimate search warrants.
+Watts also offered to let arrestees go if they provided him with weapons.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-61. Targets of the FBI investigation extended beyond Watts to members of Watts's tactical team, such as Defendants Jones, Young, and Gonzalez.
+64. Targets of the FBI investigation extended beyond Watts to members of Watts's tactical team, including some of the Officer Defendants named herein.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-62. By 2010, the FBI investigation generated evidence showing that Watts engaged in systemic extortion of drug dealers, theft, the possession and distribution of drugs for money, planting drugs on subjects, and paying informants with drugs.
+65. During the times complained of, the FBI investigation generated evidence showing that Watts engaged in systematic extortion, theft, the possession and distribution of drugs for money, planting drugs on subjects, and paying informants with drugs.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-63. Investigators also determined that Watts and his subordinates had engaged in these activities for the prior ten years.
+66. Investigators also determined that Watts and his subordinates had engaged in these activities for the prior ten years.